dytruong/Upgrade-Windows10/README.txt

-1. Add the computer name that you want to upgrade into source\computername.csv, you should put it into one column.
+1. Add multiple computernames (hostname) that you want to upgrade into source\computername.csv, you should put it into one column.

 2. Update your username and password to file updradew10-ver10.ps1 as below:
 - Change the username and password in the HEADER and in the function upgradewindows